logo for nutrition-and-you.com

 durian durian fruits

 Inside view of durian cut section.
 Golden-yellow flesh bulbs (Durio zibethinus) Durian fruits in the market.
-Note for the dark green husk covered with sharp thorns.
+Note the dark green husk covered with sharp thorns.

-Health benefits of Durian fruit
+8 Amazing Health Benefits of Durian Fruit

-See the table below for in depth analysis of nutrients:
+See the table below for in depth analysis of nutrients: Durian fruit (Durio zibethinus), Nutrition value/100 g.
+(Source: USDA National Nutrient data base)

-Principle Nutrient Value Percentage of RDA
+Principle Nutrient Value Percent of RDA

 Energy 147 Kcal 7%